-- 4.7 Financial Responsibility also known as Mandatory Liability Insurance Recommendations for Jurisdictions - 4.7.1.
-Require all ADS-equipped vehicles permitted for on-road testing to have at a minimum liability insurance (many jurisdictions have implemented a \$5 million requirement) in the form and manner required by the jurisdiction and/or FMCSA regulations. - 4.7.2.
+4.7 Financial Responsibility (Also Known as Mandatory Liability Insurance)

+4.7.1.
+Require all ADS-equipped vehicles permitted for on-road testing to have a minimum

+- liability insurance (many jurisdictions have implemented a \$5 million minimum requirement) in the form and manner required by the jurisdiction and/or FMCSA regulations.
+Jurisdictions are encouraged to evaluate specific needs in their jurisdiction based on the risk profile and adjust liability insurance coverage accordingly. - 4.7.2.
 Consider minimum liability insurance requirements for commercial vehicles not covered by the federal regulations that are distinctive from the requirements for personal and private vehicles. - 4.7.3.
-Jurisdictions with higher liability insurance requirements for vehicles used for public transportation, including ridesharing and peer-topeer motor vehicle rentals, should give special consideration to liability insurance requirements for test vehicles that are designed and manufactured to provide similar transportation services.
+Jurisdictions with higher liability insurance requirements for vehicles used for public transportation, including ridesharing and peer-to-peer motor vehicle rentals, should give special consideration to liability insurance requirements for test vehicles that are designed and manufactured to provide similar transportation services.
 Additional consideration should be given to adjusting insurance liability limits based on vehicle design and application. - 4.7.4.
 Jurisdictions should consider the challenges described above when establishing minimum insurance liability on deployed ADS-equipped vehicles. - 4.7.5.
 Consider liability insurance requirements for commercial vehicles not covered by the federal regulations that are distinctive from rates for personal or private vehicles.

-- 4.9 Federal Motor Vehicle Safety Standards and Canadian Motor Vehicle Safety Standards: Recommendations for Jurisdictions - 4.9.1.
-Consider requiring MOEs testing ADS-equipped vehicles within the jurisdiction to certify the vehicles comply with all applicable FMVSS or CMVSS, and no required safety devices have been made inoperable.
+4.9 Federal Motor Vehicle Safety Standards and Canadian Motor Vehicle Safety Standards inoperable.
 In lieu of the certification, require manufacturers to provide evidence the vehicle(s) have received an exemption from the FMVSS or CMVSS.